Fundamentals of Pressure Ulcers

 PI prevention, trends and lessons learnt from the COVID-19 pandemic

 Due to the COVID-19 pandemic, an increasing number of patients are being admitted to ICU/CCU and cared for in a prone position for extended periods to aid mechanical ventilation.
 How can clinicians manage the increased risk of patients developing pressure ulcers as a result of prone positioning?
-Monday, 9 November 2020, 9:00 AM/6:00 PM CET Join webinar
+Monday, 9 November 2020, 9:00 AM/6:00 PM CET Watch on-demand

 PI prevention and best practices in prone positioned patients

 Prophylactic multilayer foam dressings are a widely accepted method of preventing pressure ulcers in patients considered to be at ‘high-risk’.
 Find out how clinicians can implement dressings as part of a prevention protocol to help protect vulnerable COVID-19 patients from pressure ulcers.
-Thursday 12 November 2020, 9:00 AM/6:00 PM CET Join webinar
+Thursday 12 November 2020, 9:00 AM/6:00 PM CET Watch on-demand

 PI prevention in prone positioned patients: driving and implementing system-wide changes to improve outcomes

 Public health emergencies, such as the COVID-19 pandemic, create the need for urgent evidence-based interventions to prevent negative patient outcomes such as pressure ulcers.
 Hear how global experts in PU prevention manage changes in clinical practice through system-wide adoption of best practice, to help protect prone positioned patients.
-Tuesday 17 November 2020, 9:00 AM/6:00 PM CET Join webinar
+Tuesday 17 November 2020, 9:00 AM/6:00 PM CET Watch on-demand

 Hard-to-heal Pressure Ulcers